smartiniOnGitHub/grails-akka/test/webapp/grails-akka-test/README.md

 grails-akka-test
 ================

-Test webapp for Grails Plugin for Akka
+Test webapp for Grails Plugin for Akka Integration.